 Features of Green Data Center:

-Lesser Heat Emissions: The world has lately awaken to the adverse effects of global warming, hence, every where there are efforts being taken to save energy, save fuels and save the environment.
+Lesser Heat Emissions: The world has lately awakened to the adverse effects of global warming, hence, everywhere there are efforts being taken to save energy, save fuels and save the environment.
 Continuous innovations in technologies are made to create better energy efficient machines.
-Green data centers built with heat resistant materials and latest energy efficient technologies will cause lesser heat emissions.
+Green data centers built with heat-resistant materials and latest energy efficient technologies will cause lesser heat emissions.